Malam Gimba Yau Kumo Biography: Age, Wife, Net Worth, Wedding, Wikipedia, ICPC Wanted List Saga

 His marriage to the President’s daughter is reported to be his fourth marriage.

-Gimba Yau Kumo is a well respected member of many professional bodies, which includes the Nigeria Institute of Management (NIM), a Fellow of the Africa Business School (ABS) and also a Fellow of the Chartered Institute of Taxation In Nigeria (CITN).
+Gimba Yau Kumo is a well-respected member of many professional bodies, which includes the Nigeria Institute of Management (NIM), a Fellow of the Africa Business School (ABS), and also a Fellow of the Chartered Institute of Taxation In Nigeria (CITN).

-Back in year 2010, Gimba Yau Kumo was selected and appointed by the former President of Nigeria, Goodluck Ebele Jonathan as the new managing director and chief executive officer, who was in charge of the Federal Mortgage Bank of Nigeria (FMBN) on 4th of December, 2010.
-His tenure ended in August, 2014.
+Back in the year 2010, Gimba Yau Kumo was selected and appointed by the former President of Nigeria, Goodluck Ebele Jonathan as the new managing director and chief executive officer, who was in charge of the Federal Mortgage Bank of Nigeria (FMBN) on 4th of December, 2010.
+His tenure ended in August 2014.

 Gimba Yau Kumo was declared wanted by the ICPC for the issue of misappropriation of National Housing Funds and Diversion of the sum of $65 million dollars.